yoshz/ansible-role-drupal/README.md

 drupal
 ======

-An Ansible role for configuring Drupal rsyslog/logrotate and installing Drush.
+An Ansible role for configuring Drupal rsyslog/logrotate.

 The rsyslog configuration will forward all log messages of Drupal to the separate file /var/log/drupal.log.
 The lograte configuration will lograte the file each day for 14 days.